PHILADELPHIA REFLECTIONS

 Pembertons

 Ralph Pemberton was an English Quaker well before 1650; he may have been a Quaker before William Penn was one.
 As an old man, he accompanied his son Phineas to Pennsylvania in 1682.
-They established a farm on the banks of the Delaware in Bucks County called Grove Place, One and Phineas soon became one of the chief men in the colony.
+They established a farm on the banks of Delaware in Bucks County called Grove Place, and Phineas soon became one of the chief men in the colony.
 In the next generation, Israel Pemberton became one of the best educated, richest merchants in the colony.
-But it was Israel's son, also called Israel, who earned the title of King of the Quakers.
+But it was Israel's son also called Israel, who earned the title of King of the Quakers.
 He was one of the founding Managers of the Pennsylvania Hospital along with Benjamin Franklin and one of his brothers, James Pemberton, and was a generous philanthropist and leader of a number of other civic organizations.
 Just exactly what provoked his famous political disputes with Franklin is not clear, but he was a leading friend of the Indians, whom Franklin never much liked.
-Israel Pemberton strongly and effectively argued William Penn's policy of friendship with the Indians, particularly insisting that sales of land to colonists should be prevented until there was clear agreement with the Indians about the ownership.
+Israel Pemberton strongly and effectively argued William Penn's policy of friendship with the Indians, particularly insisting that sales of land to colonists should be prevented until there was a clear agreement with the Indians about the ownership.
 Unfortunately, pressures built up as Europeans immigrated faster than this policy could accommodate smoothly, and Franklin mostly sided with the impatient immigrants -- and squatters.
 This disagreement came to a head in 1756 when Pemberton negotiated a treaty of peace with the Indians at a conference at Easton.
-Although this treaty seemed to settle matters, it came against a background of the descendants of William Penn becoming no longer Quakers, but nevertheless as the proprietary owners of the Province pursuing a goal of maximizing their investment by favoring land sales.
-Much of the internal dynamics of these quarrels before the Revolutionary War remain unclear and probably somewhat misrepresented.
+Although this treaty seemed to settle matters, it came against a background of the descendants of William Penn abandoning Quakerism.
+They, however, remained the proprietary owners of the Province with a more narrow focus on speeding up land sales to maximize their investment.
+Much of the internal dynamics of these quarrels before the Revolutionary War remain unclear and possibly somewhat misrepresented.

 Shenandoah Valley